iechevarria/blog-generator/blog/january-2022/index.md

 January was fun.
 I published a [blog post about streaming versions of the Matrix](blog/the-matrix-looks-different-hulu-hbo-max/index.html), and it unexpectedly blew up.
 I got a ton of traffic from Google – I'm still not quite sure what people were searching for that brought them to my site.
 A Japanese website published [a translation](https://gigazine.net/news/20220108-matrix-hulu-hbo-max-color/) and called me a computer scientist.
 Delightful.

 I also continued the [Bradfield CSI](https://bradfieldcs.com/csi/).
 January covered computer networking, and it was, as Bradfield always is, excellent.
-I'm very eagerly looking forward to February's module: distributed systems.
+I'm very eagerly looking forward to February's module: data structures for storage and retrieval.

 ## Reading